vanruesc/stay/README.md

 ### The server part

-> Every page has to be available in the form of a condensed JSON resource.
+> Every REST endpoint (at least GET, POST) has to be available as a condensed JSON resource.
 > This includes dynamically generated pages and error pages.
-The JSON version of each
+Serving a JSON version of each
-> resource should be served additionally to support users who disable JavaScript.
-> A traditional server system could be seen as your last bulwark.
+> resource should always be seen as an additional feature and nothing more.
+You should make
+> good use of JavaScript, but you shouldn't depend on it.
+Don't lock out users who disable
+> JavaScript.

-Stay is rather tolerant when it comes to different URI patterns, but a well-structured URI configuration is of paramount importance.
-Take a look at some recommendations for good URI design if you haven't already.
+Stay is rather tolerant when it comes to different URI patterns, but a well-structured URI configuration is the foundation of a good web application.
+Take a look at some recommendations for good URI design if you haven't already!
 [These guidelines](https://css-tricks.com/guidelines-for-uri-design/) are a good starting point.

 The following example shows what's going on behind the scenes of Stay: